 1. It probably won’t make you rich

 First off, it is unlikely you’ll end up with stacks of cash.
 Sure, you might.
 There are a lot of digital nomads out there that are rolling in it for obvious reasons.
-After all, you’re making developed-world money and paying developing world prices and you could theoretically pay people in these countries yes to help you out.
+After all, you’re making developed-world money and paying developing world prices.
 At the same time, there is a lot of temptation to go see that temple, hang out with these people or try that restaurant.

 And unless you’re a real workaholic it will be hard to be productive as a digital nomad.
 Add to that that you won’t have an office and routines are hard on the road and you can see why you might struggle to work long days.